 Commands became so intermingled and confused that it was often impossible to distinguish between friend and foe.
-The Confederates, clad in a variety of colored uniforms, with no well-defined line and on an ever-changing front, suffered the heavier losses from the fire of their own troops.
+The Confederates, clad in a variety of colored uniforms, with no well-defined line, and on an ever-changing front, suffered heavier losses from the fire of their own troops.

 Meanwhile, General Beauregard, at Shiloh Church, anxiously awaited the return of couriers he had dispatched to Corinth to hurry forward Gen. Earl Van Dorn's army of about 20,000 men, daily expected there from Van Buren, Ark.

 He had promised to make a junction with General Beauregard as soon as possible but was delayed because he had no means of transporting his troops across the Mississippi.
 Unaware that Van Dorn was still in Arkansas, General Beauregard maintained his largest troop concentration in the vicinity of the church to defend the Corinth-Pittsburg Road so that reinforcements could be quickly moved onto the field.

 As soon as it became known that additional troops were not on the way, Beauregard realized that the road would have to be kept open as a possible line of retreat.
 The Union commanders were equally determined to drive the Confederates from the position.
 Consequently, furious fighting raged before the church long after the tempo of the battle had slackened on each flank.